-Having sharing all she could over her private cell phone, Chris informed Jan she needed to go.
+Having shared all she could over her private cell phone, Chris informed Jan she needed to go.
 “I’ve got a few doors I need to knock on and rocks to kick over to see what I can find.”

-“Careful you don’t stub you toe on any of those rocks,” Jan intoned.
+“Careful you don’t stub your toe on any of those rocks,” Jan intoned.

 “Oh please, Mom, you know me,” Chris declared with a sangfroid that was uncomfortably familiar to Jan, for it reminded her of the way she used to fob Nathan’s father off whenever she was about to embark on an assignment that put her in harm’s way.
 But unlike her son, she merely reminded Chris to stay in touch.
 With that, the two women ended their call.

-After laying her cell phone on her desk, and despite the nature of the subjected she’d just discussed with Chris, Jan couldn’t help but snicker.
-“Let’s see if the NSA can figure that call out,” she muttered to herself before coming to her feet and heading out to alert the producers of various shows schedules to begin in the next few hours they needed to be ready for a sudden change in what they had lined up for them at a moment’s notice.
-The only people she didn’t dare give a heads up to were Amy Porter and Sarah Jennings.
+After she put down her cell phone on her desk, and despite the sensitive nature of the subject she’d just discussed with Chris, Jan couldn’t help but snicker.
+“Let’s see if the NSA can figure that call out,” she muttered to herself before coming to her feet.
+She headed out to alert the producers of various shows’ schedules that in the next few hours, they’d need to be ready at a moment’s notice for a sudden change in the line-up.
+But she didn’t dare give a heads-up to Amy Porter and Sarah Jennings.
 To have done so would have been risky, but for different reasons.
-Eager to get a jump on everyone else so she could lay claim to having an excusive, Porter’s actions would alert government watchdogs the operational security measures they had in effect to protect the pending assault on the Arizona Home Guard had been compromised.
+Eager to get a jump on everyone else so she could lay claim to having an exclusive, Porter’s actions would alert government watchdogs the operational security measures they had in effect to protect the pending assault on the Arizona Home Guard had been compromised.
 Jan didn’t need to be told even the dullest bulb at Homeland Security would be able to figure out where that leak had originated.

 Sarah Jennings was an entirely different kettle of fish.
-Despite having done an exceptional job covering the story from inside the militia compound, Jan judged her to be too much of a novice to be able to maintain a cool, calm demeanor if she was informed she was about to find herself in the middle of a fight that pitted members of the Armed Forces against armed American for the first time since the Civil War.
+Despite having done an exceptional job covering the story from inside the militia compound, Jan judged her to be too much of a novice to be able to maintain a cool, calm demeanor if she was informed she was about to find herself in the middle of a fight that pitted members of the armed forces against armed Americans for the first time since the Civil War.
 Unlike Chris, who Jan knew could be discreet when tapping into sources in advance of a story that had yet to break, she believed Sarah Jennings didn’t possess the savvy necessary to do likewise.
 With her son on the very tip of the spear that was about to be hurled, if it wasn’t already in flight, she wasn’t going to take any chances on an unknown like Jennings.
 The eager young intern would just have to follow Chris’ example and wing it.

 Chapter 18